amywinder900/RecommendationRankingProject/README.md

 ## clean_tabular.CleanTabular
 This class is used to clean tabular data.

     Attributes:
         product_df (DataFrame): the dataframe.

     Methods:
         drop_columns: Takes in a list of columns and drops them from the dataframe.
             Attributes:
                 columns(list): The list of column names.

         remove_null: Removes the rows with null values.

         clean_prices:Cleans the prices and converts to integer.

         retrieve_longitude_and_latitude: A static method.
 Given a location of the form "city, district" or similar, retrieves the longitude and latitude.

         create_longitude_and_latitude_columns: Adds columns for longitude and latitude in the DataFrame.

         create_main_category_column: Creates a column which displays the main category.

         encode_categorical_data: Given the name of a column, this method encodes the categorical data by creating a new column for each category with binary True/False values.

         remove_duplicates: Removes the duplicates from the dataframe.

         prepare_data: Method to run the standard data cleaning steps so that it is ready for basic machine learning algorithms.

         get_product_df: Retrieves the dataframe.

 ## clean_images.py

 The clean_images.py file takes images from a folder uses the PIL library to clean the jpgs ready for use in machine learning.
 It standardises the size by adding a black border and reduces the number of channels down to RGB.
 It uses an alive progress bar to document progress and skips over images which have already been cleaned.

+## clean_images.CleanImage
+    This class is used to clean a folder of images.
+It will create a folder containing the new images.

+        Attributes:
+            folder(str): The path to the folder containing the images in jpg format.
+Should be of the format "folder/to/images"

+            target_folder(str): The target folder to send the cleaned images to.

+            final_image_size(int): The dimensions for the final images.
+Default is 512.

+        Methods:
+        retrieve_images: Collects a list of the images from the folder.

+        clean_image: Collects a list of the images from the folder.

+        clean_all_images: Retrives the jpg images from the folder and cleans them.

 # Shallow Algorithms